movie-rs/movie/README.md

 "right" way to do documentation (links and examples) - so I used the first edition of Rust book.
 I should probably finally read the second edition to familiarize myself with what's inside and where it is.

+### Usage in the wild

+If you use this library in your project, consider putting it here (if possible).
+It will help me with testing whether the new change I introduce breaks anything.

+- [`x11-input-supercharger`] by me

 [`x11-input-supercharger`]: https://github.com/pzmarzly/x11-input-supercharger
 [`actix`]: https://actix.rs